frankiejarrett/edd-restrict-categories/readme.txt

 EDD requires at least: 2.3.9
 EDD tested up to: 2.3.9

-Password protect your digital download category archives and the products inside them.
+Password protect your digital download category archives, and the products inside them.

 == Description ==

-TODO
+Take total control over who can access your digital download category archives.

+ * Users are prompted for a password when attemping to access a restricted category
+ * Products belonging to restricted categories are automatically password protected
+ * Whitelist roles and/or users who should always have access without requiring a password
+ * Works out of the box for Download Tag archives too!

 == Frequently Asked Questions ==